facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

 The script will first compile the chat logs for each identifier specified on the command line.

-For `model`s, the script will run self-chat; for `log`s, the script will simply load the log from disk; and for `task`s, the script will convert the task into the appropriate format.
+For `model`s, the script will run self-chat (if a self-chat log does not already exist); for `log`s, the script will simply load the log from disk; and for `task`s, the script will convert the task into the appropriate format.

 Self-chats are saved to `PARLAI_PATH/data/acute_evals/self_chats/`